Pohfy123/workflows-nodejs-example/README.md

 ## Triggering a workflow
 Workflow will start by the event defined above.
+For example,
-For example `push` event, it will be triggered when someone pushes some codes into the repository
+- `push` event, it will be triggered when someone pushes some codes into the repository
+- `pull_request` event, it will be triggered when somone open an pull request

 ## Deploying to heroku
 ### How to create app